Your lecturer's view

 Everything you need to know...

-- Develop your knowledge and understanding of contemporary learning disability nursing and social work practice.
+- Understand contemporary nursing and social work practice.

 Watch student Jerome Norris-Uttley talk about what it’s like to study this course.

 The course is comprised of integrated health and social care modules, based around the central theme of learning disabilities which explore and develop your nursing and social work practice.
 There is also a strong emphasis on multidisciplinary collaborative teaching and learning throughout the programme.

 You’ll be equipped with the knowledge, skills and values that enhance your employment opportunities, give you a strong professional identity as well as confidence in working with different professional groups and agencies to develop solutions to real world practice issues.